 The Company has completed approximately 3,000 metres of its 16,000-metres 2020 drilling program (see Feb.
 5, 2020 News Release).
-In response to the COVID-19 pandemic, the Company has suspended its drilling activities at its Wawa Gold Project located 2 km southeast of Wawa, Ontario.
-A scaled-back staff will remain at camp, under strict health protocols, to continue exploration activities such as logging and sampling of completed drill holes and other field activities.
-Although lab delays may be expected, assay results will be announced when they are received.
+In response to the COVID-19 pandemic, the Company had suspended its drilling activities at its Wawa Gold Project located 2 km southeast of Wawa, Ontario.
+A scaled-back staff remained at camp, under strict health protocols, continuing exploration activities such as logging and sampling of completed drill holes and other field activities.